 Fishing in Lake Martin

 Private boating access areas and marinas are numerous on Lake Martin; however, many public facilities also exist.
 The State of Alabama, Department of Conservation, operates facilities at Wind Creek State Park, Smith Landing on Sandy Creek, Madwind Creek, Kowaliga Creek, and Pace’s Point near Camp Alamisco.
-Numerous other recreational and boating access areas are set aside for public use and listed on lake maps.
+Numerous other recreational and boating access areas are set aside for public use.
 Topographic maps of Lake Martin are available at local marinas and sporting goods stores.

-Fishery: Lake Martin is an infertile, clear water reservoir with a limited abundance of sportfish and baitfish, when compared to more fertile impoundments like those on the Coosa River.
+Lake Martin is an infertile, clear water reservoir with a limited abundance of sportfish and baitfish, when compared to more fertile impoundments like those on the Coosa River.
 The upper region of the lake is the most fertile, especially around the Coley Creek and Elkahatchee Creek areas, while the Kowaliga Creek arm is the most infertile.
-Many anglers find it difficult to fish in Lake Martin due to the clarity of the water and the abundance of steep, rocky bluffs.
-Popular species sought by anglers include largemouth bass, spotted bass, striped bass, white bass, black crappie, channel catfish, channel catfish, flathead catfish, bluegill and redear sunfish.
-Special striped bass regulations apply.
-Due to infertility and thus limited baitfish abundance, competition among sportfish in Lake Martin is significant; therefore, the harvest of smaller fish is encouraged.
-If small fish abundance is reduced in impoundments such as Martin, the remaining fish are able to feed more efficiently due to a reduction in competition.
-Lake Martin typically ranks high in the B.A.I.T. program for the percent success category, but low in any indices relating to fish size.
+Popular species sought by anglers include largemouth bass, Alabama bass, striped bass, white bass, black and white crappie, channel catfish, blue catfish, flathead catfish, bluegill and redear sunfish.
+Special striped bass regulations apply at Lake Martin.

+Due to the low fertility of Lake Martin, growth rates and body condition of largemouth bass and Alabama bass are below the statewide average for Alabama reservoirs.
+However, anglers find that Alabama bass, although primarily small, are abundant and good to eat.
+Largemouth bass are not as numerous in Lake Martin, but they do provide a popular fishery, and several trophy size largemouth bass are caught annually.
 Popular bass lures include 4-inch finesse worms, jigs, spinnerbaits, and floating trick worms.
 Small lures generally produce better than larger ones, which is typical of clear water impoundments.
-Spotted bass usually relate to deep structure like rocky points, humps, or ledges; while largemouth bass usually remain much shallower and relate to cover like vegetation, brushpiles or log jams in the back of small coves and pockets.
-Spotted bass are notorious for their schooling behavior in this lake, particularly during colder months.
+Alabama bass usually relate to deep structure like rocky points, humps, or ledges; while largemouth bass usually remain much shallower and relate to cover like vegetation, brushpiles or log jams in the back of small coves and pockets.
+Alabama bass are notorious for their schooling behavior in this lake, particularly during colder months.

-Lake Martin is very popular among tournament bass fishermen and is unique in that most tournaments are held at the Wind Creek State Park on the north end of the lake, near Alexander City.
+Lake Martin is very popular among tournament bass fishermen and is unique, in that most tournaments are held at Wind Creek State Park on the north end of the lake, near Alexander City.
 Wind Creek State Park has a tournament weigh-in station on site.
 Occasionally, small club or pot tournaments are held at the Kowaliga Creek boat ramp on Highway 63.
-This lake is a very popular tournament lake because most anglers find it relatively easy to catch fish; however, the fish are generally small and winning weights are low when compared to other Alabama reservoirs.
-Many tournament anglers find success by catching a quick limit of spotted bass and then spending the remainder of the tournament attempting to catch bigger largemouth bass.
+This lake is a very popular tournament lake because most anglers find it relatively easy to catch fish; however, the fish are generally small and winning weights are low compared to other Alabama reservoirs.
+Many tournament anglers find success by catching a quick limit of Alabama bass and then spend the remainder of the tournament attempting to catch bigger largemouth bass.